 Some of our interactive questions may be difficult to navigate using a keyboard.
 For example, because some form controls are missing a ‘label’ tag.

 Some of our forms if they use skip logic are built and hosted through third party software and ‘skinned’ to look like our website.
 We have fed back these limitations to the company that provide these question types.
 If these features are getting more widely adopted we will be planning on bringing these in to the core Commonplace platform where we will have full control over its accessibility.
-This will be re-assessed Summer 2023.
+This will be re-assessed Autumn 2023.

 Content that’s not within the scope of the accessibility regulations